 Septic tank installation requires some planning and assessments before such a project can take place.
-For your own safety and for the functionality of the system itself, we require consultations for all of our septic tank installations prior to the project itself.
-One of our septic tank professionals will meet with you and survey your land before determining a safe place to put a new septic tank in the ground.
-We usually opt for more offset areas where the septic tank itself won’t become damaged or is prone to potential damage while in use.
+For your own safety and for the functionality of the system itself, we require consultations for all of our tank installations prior to the project itself.
+One of our septic professionals will meet with you and survey your land before determining a safe place to put a new septic system in the ground.
+We usually opt for more offset areas where the tank itself won’t become damaged or is prone to potential damage while in use.

 So, once your new septic tank has been securely installed and tested for use, we’ll bury it again in the original soil that it was dug from and ensure that it works from the inside of your home too.
-That means that when you flush a toilet or use any sort of plumbing pipe, the waste from inside is later filtered and deposited into the septic tank.
-If you’re wondering how often you need to have your septic tank pumped, it really depends on how quickly you fill the tank itself with scum.
+That means that when you flush a toilet or use any sort of plumbing pipe, the waste from inside is later filtered and deposited into the sewage tank.
+If you’re wondering how often you need to have your septic tank pumped, it really depends on how quickly you fill the tank itself with waste.
 Your overall usage will equate to how frequently your tank should be pumped.